haxpor/sdl2-manpage/README.md

 * Clone this repository to somewhere on your computer with `git clone https://github.com/haxpor/sdl2-manpage.git`;
 * Execute `sudo ./install.sh` to install to your system.
+* (optional) `sudo mandb` - likely only first time, or when there's no new pages.
+This will update all existing indexes of manual pages.

 # Usage